tystar86/python_exercises/Tasks/data_structures.md

 ```

 #29.
->Write a Python program to create a FIFO queue.
+>Write a function to create a FIFO queue.

 **Expected Output:**
 ```